Kazakhstan Coronavirus - Travel Advice

 Kazakhstan and Coronavirus

-The fight against coronavirus continues through social distancing, the wearing of face masks and by encouraging people to work remotely.
+Kazakhstan continues to practice social distancing and the wearing of face masks while encouraging people to work remotely.
 Additionally, the government has cancelled many social events, prohibited large gatherings and enforced travel bans.

 Covid-19: Kazakhstan Entry Requirements

 The above restriction does not apply to diplomatic missions, official delegations and medical personnel, or to citizens of the Russian Federation, Ukraine, Uzbekistan, Kyrgyzstan, South Korea, Belarus, UAE, Turkey, Egypt, Georgia and the Maldives.
 Please note that citizens of these countries can enter the country as tourists ONLY by air.
 Land borders are still closed to everyone except select individuals (those who have special government permission, residence permit holders, truck drivers, etc.).

 Kazakhstan currently has flights to and from Amsterdam, Antalya, Batumi, Bishkek, Dubai, Dushanbe, Frankfurt, Istanbul, Kiev, the Maldives, Montenegro, Moscow, Tashkent, Tbilisi, Seoul and the UAE.
 Passengers are allowed on board only in masks.

 When flying into Kazakhstan, passengers must present a negative PCR certificate taken no more than 72 hours before entering the country.
 Citizens of Kazakhstan and residency card holders who have been fully vaccinated against COVID-19 in Kazakhstan may present a vaccination certificate in place of a negative PCR test result.
 Foreign passengers with a positive PCR test will not be allowed to board the flight.
 No PCR test is required for children under 5 years of age or for international transit passengers who will not be leaving the transit zone.

 Kazakhstan Quarantine Rules